Plugins / Web

 "I'm thinking of replacing our entire engine with D-Type, because D-Type seems to be much faster and it produces better looking text."

 In late 2003 we announced D-Type 4.0.
 This release was written entirely in industry standard C++ which resulted in a faster, easier to maintain and more scalable engine.
 Not only was the 4.0 engine built upon advanced concepts from object oriented programming but also everything that was learned while working on previous D-Type releases.
-Today, D-Type 4.0 is probably the only font and graphics rendering engine on the market featuring a true object oriented internal architecture.
+Even today, D-Type 4.0 is probably the only font and graphics rendering engine on the market featuring a true object oriented internal architecture.

 Compared to our previous releases, D-Type 4.0 also brings lots of new features, improvements and optimizations.
 The most important ones are listed below: